-Drama plays a vital role in a child's development into a confident and collaborative member of the community who can approach a range of situations with articulacy, empathy and self-discipline.
+Drama plays a vital role in a pupil's development into a confident and collaborative member of the community who can approach a range of situations with articulacy, empathy and self-discipline.
 The many and varied opportunities afforded within and beyond the Drama curriculum aim to develop these skills whilst also introduce students to performance skills from a range of companies and global cultures.

-60% Practical Coursework – 40% Written Exam
+60% Practical Coursework, 40% Written Examination

-- developing both individual and group performance skills, requiring more control and technical consideration
+- developing both individual and group performance skills, requiring more control and technical consideration;

-- understanding the role of an actor, director and designer in the realisation of a piece of theatre
+- understanding the role of an actor, director and designer in the realisation of a piece of theatre;

 - the introduction of a more varied approach to the way that ideas and themes can be communicated to an audience and an evaluation of live theatre makers;

-- independent devising of original dramatic material
+- independent devising of original dramatic material;

-- consideration of how technical elements can enhance an audience's engagement and understanding
+- consideration of how technical elements can enhance an audience's engagement and understanding.

 Drama and Theatre Studies